AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-amazon-s3-destination-with-predefined-file-formatting.md

 ## Next steps {#next-steps}

-By reading this article, you now know how to author a custom Amazon S3 destination by using Destination SDK.
+By reading this article, you now know how to author a custom [!DNL Amazon S3] destination by using Destination SDK.
 Next, your team can use the [activation workflow for file-based destinations](../../../ui/activate-batch-profile-destinations.md) to export data to the destination.